berlinonline/ckanext-berlin_dataset_schema/config/solr/README.md

 # Custom SOLR Schema

 This folder contains a customised version of the [standard CKAN SOLR schema](https://raw.githubusercontent.com/ckan/ckan/master/ckan/config/solr/schema.xml).
-The custom schema introduces the new `author_string` field, which allows to use tha package author as a facet.
+The custom schema introduces the new `author_string` field, which allows to use the package author as a facet.

 ## Comments